Apple Notes vs Evernote (2026): Default or Capture Engine?

 When to Pick Atlas

-Neither does AI synthesis with source citations across mixed sources well.
+Neither tool does AI synthesis with source citations across mixed sources well.
 Atlas turns notes, PDFs, and research into a navigable mind map and answers cross-source questions with citations to the specific passage.
-Use Apple Notes or Evernote for capture; use Atlas for the synthesis layer above. $20/month Pro.
+Use Apple Notes or Evernote for capture, then use Atlas for the synthesis layer above. $20/month Pro.
 For background on how cited synthesis differs from chat-based answers, see our piece on the smart notes app pattern.
 Try Atlas.

 Comparison Table